 - Locations with high density wireless use like offices, events spaces and parks

-- Locations with potential internal structural obstructions like warehouses and MDUs
+- Buildings with potential internal structural obstructions like warehouses and MDUs

 - Locations with concrete walls and heavy furniture, like luxury apartments and homes

 - Any type of environment where wireless network use is an integral part of day-to-day operations